 - Keep a record of the changes you made so you can look back at the good you’ve done, what you have learned and what else can be improved.
 Sharing this to others can be inspirational!

-- Refuse, Reduce, Reuse, Recycle.
+- Refuse, Reduce, Reuse, Repair, Recycle, Rot.
 We should strive for these R’s, in this order.

 Select the highlights to see what we’ve done each week!